mir-group/phoebe/doc/sphinx/source/tutorials/phononTransport.rst

 * :ref:`temperatures` sets the temperature in Kelvin

 * :ref:`smearingMethod` sets the algorithm to approximate the Dirac-delta conserving energy.
 Using the "adaptiveGaussian" scheme is particular convenient as the width of the gaussian is automatically adjusted.
-With "gaussian" scheme instead, you should converge the @ref smearingWidth parameter together with the :ref:`qMesh`.
+With "gaussian" scheme instead, you should converge the :ref: `smearingWidth` parameter together with the :ref:`qMesh`.

 * :ref:`solverBTE` Selects the algorithm to solve the linearized Boltzmann equation.
 If not specified, we only compute results within the relaxation time approximation.
 Here, we are using the variational solver to find the solution to the BTE.